Skip to main content

 Finding small amounts of prostate cancer using imaging and PSMA

 NCI-supported researchers are developing new imaging techniques to improve the diagnosis of recurrent prostate cancer.
-A protein called prostate-specific membrane antigen (PSMA) is found in large amounts—and almost exclusively—on prostate cells.
+A protein called prostate-specific membrane antigen (PSMA) is found in large amounts—and almost exclusively—on both cancerous and noncancerous prostate cells.
 By fusing a molecule that binds to PSMA to a compound used in PET imaging, scientists have been able to see tiny deposits of prostate cancer that are too small to be detected by regular imaging.

-The Food and Drug Administration (FDA) has approved two such compounds for use in PET imaging of men with prostate cancer.
+The Food and Drug Administration (FDA) has approved two such compounds for use in PSMA-PET imaging of men with prostate cancer.
 These approvals are for men whose cancer may have spread to other parts of the body but is still considered curable, either with surgery or other treatments.

 The ability to detect very small amounts of metastatic prostate cancer could help doctors and patients make better-informed treatment decisions.
-For example, if metastatic cancer is found when a man is first diagnosed, he may choose an alternative to surgery because the cancer has already spread.
-Or doctors may be able to treat cancer recurrence—either in the prostate or metastatic disease—earlier. which may lead to better survival.
+For example, if metastatic cancer is found when a man is first diagnosed, he may choose an alternative treatment to surgery because the cancer has already spread.
+Or doctors may be able to treat cancer recurrence—either in the prostate or metastatic disease—earlier, which may lead to better survival.
 Studies are being done to determine if such early detection can improve outcomes.

 As part of the Cancer Moonshot℠, NCI researchers are testing whether PSMA-PET imaging can also identify men who are at high risk of their cancer recurring.
 Such imaging may eventually be able to help predict who needs more aggressive treatment—such as radiation therapy in addition to surgery—after diagnosis.